Owen Brown (abolitionist, born 1824): Owen's arm injury

 According to his father, "Owen [was] to some extent a cripple from childhood by an injury of the right arm".
 In his will, his father referred to Owen's "terrible suffering in Kansas and crippled condition from his childhood".
 He "had been badly injured after the campaign of June, and afterward very ill in Iowa, whither he had gone to regain his health.
 John referred repeatedly to "our crippled and destitute unmarried son".
 He wrote Lydia Maria Child: "I have a middle-aged son [Owen was 35], who has been in some degree a cripple from his childhood, who would have as much as he could well do to earn a living.
 He was a most dreadful sufferer in Kansas, and lost all he had laid up.
 He has not enough to clothe himself for the winter comfortably.
 I have no living son or son-in-law who did not suffer terribly in Kansas."

 The nature of the injury is something Owen did not talk about.
-Brown biographer Richard Hinton only had vague information: "he had been physically unfortunate, when younger, in the injury of an arm or shoulder, I think, through which lie had suffered so severely as to prematurely age him, and produced a trouble of some kind by which he was subject to drowsiness.
+Brown biographer Richard Hinton only had vague information: "he had been physically unfortunate, when younger, in the injury of an arm or shoulder, I think, through which he had suffered so severely as to prematurely age him, and produced a trouble of some kind by which he was subject to drowsiness.
 This, as well as being crippled in his arm, rendered him incapable of any very hard labor."
 One source says the injury was the result of "throwing a stone when a boy"; another, that Owen was "seriously crippled in his Kansas campaigns, and unfit for service in the Union army in consequence".